 “Until one is committed, there is hesitancy, the chance to draw back — concerning all acts of initiative (and creation), there is one elementary truth that ignorance of which kills countless ideas and splendid plans:

 that the moment one definitely commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred.
 A whole stream of events issues from the decision, raising in one’s favor all manner of unforeseen incidents and meetings and material assistance, which no man could have dreamed would have come his way.

 Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.“

 Connect with Mike

 If you liked this interview, check out episode 3 with Larry Gioia, another outdoorsman and entrepreneur.

-After escaping that terrible ordeal she became homeless for 2 years and eventually moved to Australia.
+After escaping that terrible ordeal, she was homeless for 2 years and eventually moved to Australia.
 She started her own business 2 years later and now runs a Women's Fashion Label called Ohmagosh, currently sold in over 15 countries across the globe.

 Her passion and purpose stretch beyond overcoming adversity and Entrepreneurship.
-As a philanthropist she is one of the Ambassadors for The Freedom Hub, a non for profit organization that helps rebuild the lives of survivors of Human Trafficking and Sex Slavery in Australia.
+As a philanthropist, she is one of the Ambassadors for The Freedom Hub, a not for profit organization that helps rebuild the lives of survivors of Human Trafficking and Sex Slavery in Australia.